The-BigMan-tech/Guarantee-fallback/crown-language/readme.raw.md

     - For clean separation of concerns where the facts of the knowledge base are written declaratively while the rules are written imperatively to control exactly how the inference is made.

-    - To make the rules less ambiguous and highly explicit.No complex unification or backtracking under the hood.It's executed as it is written and it is easier to debug.It also increases adoption because it prevents the extra step of learning a new language's constructs just to use it.But it does also mean that it may not be eaily accessible to non programmers without some coding knowledge.
+    - To make the rules less ambiguous and highly explicit.No complex unification or backtracking under the hood.It's executed as it is written and it is easier to debug.It also increases adoption because it prevents the extra step of learning a new language's constructs just to use it.But it also s that it may not be eaily accessible to non programmers without some coding knowledge.

-    - It also prevents accidents in queries by leveraging the host language's type system.
+    - It prevents accidents in queries by leveraging the host language's type system.

 ### Important note